codlark/cls-docs/docs/Export-Section.md

  - `pdf` - this target exports the cards to a pdf, useful print and play
  - `tts` - this target exports the cards into an image suitable for Tabletop Simulator

 The `export` section and subsections use property: value format.
-These properties common to all export targets:
+These properties are common to all export targets:

  - `output: FOLDER-PATH` - output folder for exporting cards.
 Default value is `[]` which uses the same folder as the layout folder.
  - `name: NAME` - the name to use when generating the files.
 Each export target handles the name differently due to each target saving different kinds of files.